panglesd/slipshow/docs/recipes.rst

 There is a way to include your figures from tikz to slipshow: compile your figures with pdflatex, convert them into svg, and include them in you slipshow presentation.
 Slipshow provides a script to do this automatically, but the second section explains how to do it "by hand".
 Note that the script works only for linux.

+Here is an `example <https://choum.net/panglesd/slides/tikz-slipshow/sliptest.html>`_ of a figure made with tikz (courtesy of Pascal Vanier) and included in a slipshow presentation.

 Using the slipshow built-in tools (linux only)
 *************************************************